- Sponsor / Exhibit

 DSI’s Border Security & Intelligence Summit is designed as an educational and training “Town Hall” forum, where thought leaders and key policy-makers across DHS, DoD, IC, Federal and State Agencies, Industry and Academia can come together for actionable discussions and debate.

-- * Mr. John Mulligan, Deputy Director, National Counterterrorism Center, speaking on countering violent extremism through joint intelligence gathering, analysis and dissemination
+- * Mr. John Mulligan, Deputy Director, National Counter Terrorism

 - The security of our borders and Nation will continue to be tested by new and emerging threats.
 “The U.S. borders, – land, maritime, and air environments – cannot be effectively policed by a single DHS Component or even a single governmental entity”.
 A joint / layered / whole-of-government approach that leverages interagency and international partnerships as a force multiplier will continue to be the most effective way to secure the borders.

-- Understanding the emerging threats to our borders and national security is dependent on the collection, gathering, analysis and sharing of intelligence and information from a broad array of sources on a continual basis.
-Partnerships to share intelligence and information and operational capabilities, amongst the IC community, federal, state, local, tribal, or territorial law enforcement, international government agencies, and the private sector act as force multipliers towards protecting the Homeland.
+- Understanding the emerging threats to our borders and national security is dependent on the collection, gathering, analysis and sharing of all- source intelligence, including open source.
+Partnerships to share intelligence and information and operational capabilities, among the IC community, federal, state, local, tribal, or territorial law enforcement, international government agencies, and the private sector act as force multipliers towards protecting the Homeland.

 - However, as transnational criminal organizations, violent extremists, and individual actors increase their levels of sophistication, our Homeland and National Security Agencies and their respective partners must continually improve their capabilities and leverage their strengths in joint information and intelligence sharing, and operational capabilities.

-Improving C4ISR capabilities within and amongst federal and international partner agencies
+- 6. Technologies for improving C4ISR capabilities within and among federal and international partner agencies

-- DSI’s Border and National Security Summit is open and complimentary to all DoD and Federal employees and is considered a compliant education and training forum
+- DSI’s Border Security and Intelligence Summit is open and complimentary to all DoD and Federal employees and is considered a compliant education and training forum

 - DSI’s Summit will provide a forum for Military Services, OSD, DHS, and other federal agencies to address and improve current mission critical needs and initiatives, meet with and hear from partner organizations, disseminate vital capability requirements to industry, and engage in senior level dialogue with all in attendance while increasing visibility within the larger community.